 Once you’ve identified the ideal loft and firmness for your sleeping position, you can consider which special features will bump your sleep up a notch.

-More and more brands are offering pillows that you can customize to meet your specific needs.
+- Customizable Support – more and more brands are offering pillows that you can customize to meet your specific needs.
 Some brands achieve this by having an insert you can remove or loose stuffing that you can remove as much as you need (and store in a clean, zip lock bag).
 This is a great feature for someone still figuring out what sleep position they lean towards or a combination sleeper who can adjust their pillow as often as they need.

-Whether in mattress form or as a pillow, memory foam is popular with many people for the way it responds to pressure and allows for support without any added pressure points.
+- Breathable Foam – Whether in mattress form or as a pillow, memory foam is popular with many people for the way it responds to pressure and allows for support without any added pressure points.
 But if you tend to run hot, memory foam can be frustrating because of its tendency to trap heat.
 To get around this, look for a pillow made of shredded memory foam instead of one solid foam insert.
 The smaller pieces breathe much better and will not feel so hot while giving you the memory foam support and feel.

 You get what you pay for